bridgedb/BridgeDb/README.txt

 Configuration
 -------------
-BridgeDB looks for the configuration file in the following locations.
+BridgeDB looks for the configuration file config.txt in the following locations.
 Once it finds a configuration file the other locations are ignored.
 * Directly in the run directory  (Mainly for java *.jar runs)
 * Environment Variable OPS-IMS-CONFIG: can be used to point to any location